Removing Outdated Content with Google to Boost Site Popularity

 Google states: “If the page is no longer available, it will no longer appear in Search results.”
 So carefully think about what you’ll take off the ‘Net!

-Give your site a facelift by removing Outdated Content!
+Give your site a facelift by removing Outdated Content with Google!

-Removing Outdated Content from your site means getting ahead of your competitors on Google’s playing field.
+Removing Outdated Content from your site with Google means getting ahead of your competitors on Google’s playing field.

 Taking down old, irrelevant, and discontinued content or services is one way to ensure your company website is in top form.
-However, when erasing content, ensure that no trace is left; Google can sometimes save copies of outdated content.
+However, when removing outdated content with Google, ensure that no trace is left; Google can sometimes save copies of outdated content.

 You can use Google’s Analytics and Webmaster Tool to search for content.
-You can then take the content down by updating your blogs, redirecting the blogs, or reporting to the Webmaster Tool.
+You can then remove the outdated content with Google by updating your blogs, redirecting the blogs, or reporting to the Webmaster Tool.